Author Guidelines

 Ariew, Roger.
 Ockham’s Razor: A Historical and Philosophical Analysis Ockham’s Principle of Parsimony.
 PhD Dissertation.
 Illinois: University of Illinois, 1976.

-Presentation at Meeting or Conference
+Presentation at a Meeting or Conference

 1 Alix Cohen, “Kant on the Ethics of Belief,” The Proceedings of the Aristotelian Society (London: University of London, June 2, 2014).